qualityshepherd/brine/assets/posts/southern_coast.md

 **0211 Smoked Hamlet**
 Charred beams and blackened stones mark where a fishing hamlet once stood.
 A young noble (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
 In the fine print: _no sea access_.
 Now, they watch a new manor house rise from _their_ ashes, trapped between scorched earth and an unreachable tide.
 Some now beg for work; others _sharpen knives_.

 **0301 The Fever Downs** Unnaturally warm hills ripple with heat.
-Rare herbs grow in perfect concentric circles, their stems trembling without wind.
+Rare herbs grow in perfect concentric circles reaching 30', their stems trembling without wind.
 A traveling healer named **Hergest** (`Healer, Old Codger, Opinionated`) harvests plants to brew remedies for body and spirit.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
-Weathered stone circles show signs of countless ceremonies.
+A weathered stone circle spanning 40' shows signs of countless ceremonies.
 Thirteen followers maintain sacred rites despite their leader's imprisonment in Mon.
 They tolerate respectful visitors to the grove but ceremony days are _strictly_ private.

-Ancient runes, similar to those binding Mon's prisoners, are carved into the stones.
-The circles' placement mirrors the prison's cell layout, though this could be coincidence.
-Complex chalk markings cover the stones and ground between them, redrawn daily in precise patterns.
+Ancient runes, similar to those binding Mon's prisoners, are carved into the 12' stone base.
+Anyone with working knowledge of Mon would recognize the cell layout, cut into the monolith stone alter.
+Complex chalk markings cover the stones and ground between them, redrawn daily in precise 3'-wide patterns.
 At night, amber light moves between the marks, though its source remains unclear.

-At the grove's heart stands an altar stone—black as pitch and cold to touch.
+At the grove's heart stands an altar stone—6' wide, black as pitch and cold to touch.
 Thirteen hand-prints are burned deep into its surface, each glowing with a faint amber light.

 **0303 Nabal's Palisades** Mountains rise like an impenetrable fortress—stone so steep and dense that no living thing could pass.
 Nothing moves here.
 Nothing survives.
 It took its name from the last fool who tried to climb them; his bones a warning to those who would follow.

 **0304 Stone Teeth** A vertical wall of mountains blocks passage north.
-No path exists—just raw stone rising impossibly steep, blocking all approach to the Prison of Mon.
+No path exists—just raw, smooth stone rising impossibly steep, blocking all approach to the Prison of Mon.
+Not even goats can find footing here.

 **0305 Prison of Mon** A fortress carved into the Sorrow Mountains, its walls blend seamlessly into the face of the mountain.
 Dark, damp cells stretch deep within, each lit by a single torch.
 Prisoners wear runed chains that bind them to their sentences—even death offers no release.
 Prisoners that die during their incarceration serve the remainder of their sentence as a Jailer.